hpcugent/vsc_user_docs/mkdocs/docs/HPC/running_jobs_with_input_output_data.md

 finally the total size of the current directory "." (this includes files stored in the current directory).

-If you also want this size to be "human readable" (and not always the total number of kilobytes), you add the parameter "-h":
+If you also want this size to be "human-readable" (and not always the total number of kilobytes), you add the parameter "-h":

 <pre><code><b>$ du -h</b>